 Serving more than 2 million passengers a year, the harbor is considered to be Italy’s gateway to the Balkans, with regular ships taking passengers across the ocean on a daily basis.
-If you plan to take a cruise while you’re in Bari or are stopping here while already on one, this is an ideal place to stay.
+Port Bari is the second-largest cargo port in Italy after Naples.

 Meanwhile, its beautiful marina is full of stunning boats, both non-commercial, as well as some providing private tours and trips.
 This makes it an equally fabulous choice for those either hoping to hire one or who simply enjoy watching the boats bob up and down in the water with a drink or a meal.

-Best Hotels in Porto (The Harbour)
+Best places to stay in Bari in Porto (The Harbour):

-- B&B Dei Cardinale offering a terrace and a shared lounge, that is complemented with a bar, B&B Dei Cardinale is set in Bari, 600 m from Basilica of Saint Nicholas.
+B&B Dei Cardinale offers a terrace and a shared lounge, that is complemented with a bar, B&B Dei Cardinale is set in Bari, 600 m from Basilica of Saint Nicholas.
 Free WiFi is available in the bed and breakfast, located 2.4 km from Petruzzelli Theatre.
 It also close to Fiera del Levante and just 700m to Bari habour.

-- Cattedralflats is very well located in the old town, everything is within a 10 minute walk.
+Cattedralflats is very well located in the old town, everything is within a 10 minute walk.
 The rooftop terrace is absolutely stunning!

-4. Bari Palese – Airport Area
+4. Bari Palese – Karol Wojtyla

 While sightseeing options here are limited and you will need to be willing to travel the 12km into town to see any of the iconic landmarks, that doesn’t mean there’s nothing for you to do or see during your stay.

 There are also some lidos throughout the area as well, giving you the opportunity to enjoy the ocean and the stunning coastal views, without the crowds you will likely find at the city’s famous beaches.

-- Coco’S Rooms is a great choice for those who want/need to stay near the airport.
-Coco’S Rooms offers accommodation with free WiFi, air conditioning and feature a flat-screen TV and a private bathroom with shower and a hairdryer.
+Coco’S Rooms is a great choice for those who want/need to stay near the airport.
+Coco’S Rooms offers accommodation with free WiFi, air conditioning and feature a flat-screen TV and a private bathroom with a shower and a hairdryer.

-- Wojtyla Airport Bari is a sensible place to stay if you have to catch an early plane.
+Wojtyla Airport Bari is a sensible place to stay if you have to catch an early plane.
 Consider getting to or from the airport via the Bari Europa railway station, only a short walk from the accommodation.
 The local restaurant is also very good.

-- Airport bari – palese 1 The location is truly convenient should you have either early or late flight from Bari Airport and you need an accommodation close by.
+Airport bari – palese 1 The location is truly convenient should you have either an early or late flight from Bari Airport and you need accommodation close by.

 5. San Nicola Stadium

-San Nicola Stadium is a multi-use, all seater stadium on the outskirts of the city, capable of hosting events in front of live audiences of over 58,000 people.
+San Nicola Stadium is a multi-use, all-seater stadium on the outskirts of the city, capable of hosting events in front of live audiences of over 58,000 people.
 Designed by Renzo Piano, it has been crafted in the style of a flower, broken up into 26 individual sections that look like petals.

 The area surrounding the stadium is largely residential, providing a generally quieter experience than many other locations in the city, although that obviously won’t be the case on event days.